 - SP2.4 Start Ramp 2: The same options and screen setups as Start Ramp 1.
-Note: CUSTOM ACCEL CURVE overrides the voltage or current start in Ramps 1 and 2 when selected to be the start control mode. - SP2.5 Kick Start: Used as an initial energy burst in applications with high friction loads. - Kick Start Voltage: The initial voltage (as a percent of full voltage value) that is needed to start the motor (i.e. Breakaway or Initial Torque). - Kick Start Time: The time the initial torque boost is applied. - SP2.6 Deceleration: Allows the motor to gradually come to a soft stop. - Start Deceleration Voltage: The first part of the deceleration ramp.
-The TX initially drops to this voltage level upon receiving a STOP command.
+Note: CUSTOM ACCEL CURVE overrides the voltage or current start in Ramps 1 and 2 when selected to be the start control mode. - SP2.5 Kick Start: Used as an initial energy burst in applications with high friction loads. - Kick Start Voltage: The initial voltage (as a percent of full voltage value) that is needed to start the motor. (i.e., Breakaway or Initial Torque.) - Kick Start Time: The time the initial torque boost is applied. - SP2.6 Deceleration: Allows the motor to gradually come to a soft stop. - Start Deceleration Voltage: The first part of the deceleration ramp.
+The DXT initially drops to this voltage level upon receiving a STOP command.
 (Represented as a percent of voltage value.) - Stop Deceleration Voltage: The drop-off point of the deceleration ramp.
 (Percent of voltage value.) - Deceleration Time: Decel ramp time. - SP2.7 Timed Output: Used with an AUX relay.
-When enabled, and upon a start command, it energizes the assigned relay for the programmed time.
-At the end of the programmed time the relay denergizes.
-See Setpoint Page 4. - SP2.8 Run Delay Time: Used with an AUX3 relay.
-When enabled, and upon a start command, it waits until the programmed time has expired.
+When enabled, and upon a start command, it waits until the programmed time plus the run delayed time has expired.
 The relay energizes and remains so until a stop command is received.
-It de-energizes upon receiving a stop command.
-See Setpoint Page 4. - SP2.9 At Speed Delay Time: Used with an AUX4 relay, it waits until after the motor reaches the end of ramp and the programmed delay time has expired.
+It de-energizes upon receiving a stop command. - SP2.8 Run Delay Time: Can be used with an AUX relay.
+The delay timer begins upon receipt of the start command.
+The relay will then drop out when the time has expired. - SP2.9 At Speed Delay Time: Used with an AUX 4 relay, it waits until after the motor reaches the end of ramp and the programmed delay time has expired.
 The relay energizes until a stop command has been received.
-See Setpoint Page 4.

-Proper phase sequence must be observed when connecting the input power.
+Note: Proper phase sequence must be observed when connecting the input power.
 For example, phase A must lead phase B, which in turn must lead phase C by 120° respectively.
 If the phase rotation is not correct, a fault light and the LCD display will indicate the problem.